 When you're cooking with it, grind your wheat berries, freezing what's left but not becoming neurotic about it.

-True whole wheat must contain the entire seed in the same proportions that nature gives it to us; all of the endosperm from which white flour is made, one hundred percent of the bran which is the fibrous part, and the germ where most of the minerals, vitamins and oils are found.
+True whole wheat must contain the entire seed in the same proportions that nature gives it to us; all of the endosperm from which white flour is made, one hundred percent of the bran which is the fibrous part containing the vital lignans that help prevent malignant breast disease, and the vitamins pyridoxine and niacin; and the germ where most of the minerals, thiamin and folate and vital oils are found.

-There's only one other option that I can think of and it's too much schlep for me and probably you too.
-Go to a mill and purchase a sack of freshly ground 100 percent wheat and take it home; divide it up into smaller bags and freeze it.
+There is only one other option that I can think of and it is too much schlep for me and probably you also.
+Go to a mill and purchase a sack of freshly-ground 100 percent wheatflour and take it home; divide it up into smaller bags and freeze it.

 Why do I say good?
-Because the cheaper varieties won't grind it as fine as you probably would want your healthy flour.
+Because the cheaper varieties will not grind it as fine as you probably would want your healthy flour.
+Do your homework before buying or you may be disappointed.

-They start at about 200 dollars and I was shocked to discover that our 20 year old Hawo now costs 700.
-It's all about your philosophy of life; are you going to put your money where your mouth is, and enjoy healthy choice foods, or are you going to spend it on going to doctors?
+They start at about 200 dollars and I was shocked to discover that our 25 year old Hawo now costs 700.
+It is all about your philosophy of life; are you going to put your money where your mouth is, and enjoy healthy choice foods, or are you going to spend it on going to doctors?

-Healthy flour doesn't come cheap after paying for the mill but the alternative is that every month you'll be forking out for vitamin E and omega 3 softgels, not to mention all the other goodies in your own home ground wheat; the calcium for example.
+Healthy flour doesn't come cheap after paying for the mill but the alternative is that every month you will be forking out for vitamin E and omega-3 softgels, not to mention all the other goodies in your own home ground wheat; the calcium and iron for example.

 That 9 percent is massive.
-Fewer than 5% of Americans are enjoying the recommended 3 ounces per day.
+Fewer than 5% of Americans are enjoying the recommended 3 ounces of whole grains per day.

-More, simply replacing one portion of white bread, with a slice of 100% wholewheat reduces your overall mortality by 8 percent.
-Less of that other nasty too; colorectal cancer.
+More, simply replacing one portion of white bread, with a slice of 100% wholewheat reduces not just heart disease but your overall mortality by 8 percent.
+Less of that other nasty too; colorectal malignancies.

-Less than 5% of Americans enjoy the recommended minimum of three ounces of whole grains per day and less than a half of the recommended fibre of roughly 40 grams.
+More than 95% of Americans do not get the recommended minimum of three ounces of whole grains per day and less than a half of the recommended fibre of roughly 40 grams; don't be one of them.

 Other research reported in the American Journal of Epidemiology reveals a 10% lower mortality with an increase of 10g of fibre in the diet: two slices of whole wheat bread, one serving of legumes like hummus and a helping of broccoli.
 Researchers acknowledge that it's probably not just the fibre in these foods that contribute to better health.